radareorg/radare2-book/basic_commands/comparing_bytes.md

 ## Comparing Bytes

 `c` (short for "compare") allows you to compare arrays of bytes from different sources.
-The command accepts input in a number of formats, and then compares it against values found at current seek position.
+The command accepts input in a number of formats and then compares it against values found at current seek position.

     [0x00404888]> c?
     |Usage: c[?dfx] [argument] # Compare